design-group/ignition-tag-cicd-module/readme.md

 This module is used to enable CICD practices for Ignition tags.
 It enables the capability to export and import tag configurations from a gateway to a git repository.
 This allows for the ability to track tag changes in a git repository and to be able to roll back changes if needed.

+## Example Calls

+A document of example API calls has been added, which can be found [here](docs/example-calls.md).

 ## API Endpoints

 ### Export Tags